 The second thing to consider when planning what to take on a hike is your clothes.
 While there are feminine clothing items to choose from, this is one instance where function always trumps fashion.

-A bikini top worn instead of a bra allows summertime dips in tempting springs to cool off after the workout.
-On top of a sleeveless top, breathable or long-sleeved layers give warmth that can be shed as one works up a sweat.
+A bikini top, worn instead of a bra, allows summertime dips in tempting springs to cool off after the workout.
+On top of a sleeveless top, breathable or long-sleeved layers give warmth that can be shed as you work up a sweat.

-When midweight base layers with sleeves are no longer needed, a light vest might be sufficient to avoid overexposure.
-Eddie Bauer’s XHybrid (Crossover) vests are breathable and light, and North Face makes thin-as-skin windproof and rain-resistant jackets that easily tie around the waist as well.
+When midweight base layers with sleeves are no longer needed, a light vest might be sufficient.
+Columbia benton springs vests are breathable and light, and Arcadia Ii makes thin-as-skin windproof and rain-resistant jackets that easily tie around the waist as well.

-Long pants should be worn for comfortable yet durable coverage–to prevent bites from ticks, which sometimes carry Lyme disease.
+Long pants should be worn for coverage from plants and scrapes.
+These can also prevent bites from nasty bugs and even ticks, which sometimes carry Lyme disease.

 Unlike regular travel, packing for “what if” moments is prudent in the wild.
 Small essentials to include when you plan what to take on a hike include: a bandaid or two (in cases of blisters), a flashlight on a keychain (in case one needs an emergency signal or light if darks sets in early), and waterproof matches never hurt for firewood (and for detaching leeches that might find unwitting hikers near lakes).

 These pocket-sized items can be carried in a lightweight bag.
 Eddie Bauer sells 8L Rippac Traveler packable backpacks and Cruiser daypacks, which can be folded into a pocket packet after use.

 Choose a backpack that sits well across your shoulders, and make sure you fit it to yourself carefully, using all of the straps it has, otherwise you risk back pain or aches and pains.